islamAndAi/QURAN-NLP/readme.md

 The csv data at "./data/main_df.csv" is the latest version of the data being used for NLP.
 I have tried to add as many translations and Tafaseer I can, Anyone can add more columns to the Translations or Tafaseer, If anyone wants to use the df for their own projects please do

+Dataset also available at https://www.kaggle.com/datasets/alizahidraja/quran-english-translation-tafaseer You can use Kaggle to work on it online too!